 If the examining attorney approves your application, or once you have corrected any issues outlined in the office action, your application will then be in the USPTO’s Official Gazette.
 If anyone opposes the application, they have 30 days from the date of that publication to object.

-If no opposition is filed, or if any filed were unsuccessful, the next step is the issuance of a notice of allowance.
+If no opposition is filed, or if any oppositions that were filed were unsuccessful, the next step is the issuance of a notice of allowance.
 Again, this can take months.
 At this point, you are now required to file a statement of use or an extension.
 You only have six months to do either/or.
 Failure to do so can result in your application being rejected.

 All of the information will be reviewed by the examining attorney.
 If there is an issue with what you have filed, an office action will be sent – the same procedure as when you originally filed your application.